the-j-curl/the-j-curl/README.md

 In August 2020 I joined the Technigo coding boot camp: A 24-week fast-paced remote boot-camp.
 I previously worked as a web management assistant and wanted to increase my knowledge of frontend development.
 I like to write clean, reusable code and I enjoying learning new things.
 Here are some fun facts about me:

-* "Next up" on my list is some server-side rendering, courtesy of **Next.js**
+* "Next up" on my list is some server-side rendering, courtesy of **Next.js** ▶
-* I recently completed two internships gaining hands-on experience on live apps.
-Learning **TypeScript, GraphQL and SCSS** on the way.
+* I recently completed two internships, gaining hands-on experience on live applications.
+Learning **TypeScript, GraphQL and SCSS** along the way.
-* I graduated from the Fall 20/21 boot-camp learning skills in: **JavaScript, React, HTML5, CSS, Express.js, MongoDB and Node.js**.
+* I graduated from the Fall 20/21 boot-camp learning skills in: **JavaScript, React, HTML5, CSS, Express.js, MongoDB and Node.js**. 🎓
 * I have over 8 years experience working in **IT service management** and 1 year working in **web management** .
 * **Personal development** is important to me.
 * Previously I worked in **tech support** and I enjoy troubleshooting problems.